hashicorp/terraform-provider-helm/README.md

 The provider manages the installed [Charts](https://github.com/helm/charts) in your Kubernetes cluster, in the same way Helm does, through Terraform.

-## Helm v2 support

-Release `1.0.0` for this provider brought support for Helm v3.
-This was a breaking change that removed support for Helm v2 and tiller.
-If you are still using Helm v2 and tiller you will have to [pin your provider version](https://www.terraform.io/docs/configuration/providers.html#provider-versions) to the latest `0.10.x` release.

-We will continue to accept bugfixes for the `0.10.x` version of the provider, please open your pull request against the latest `release-0.10.x` branch.

 ## Contents

 * [Requirements](#requirements)